Introduction to the Freedom of Information Act (FOIA)

 This website information is provided as required by Section 4 of FOIA, 5 ILCS 140/4, and may be revised as necessary.

 Public information regarding unclaimed property claims is available on our I-Cash database; however, total property values are withheld until a claim form is received.
-The Treasurer's Office is legally prohibited from providing additional information about unclaimed property other than to government agencies acting to return the property and to persons who appear to be the owner of the property or otherwise have a valid claim to the property, 765 ILCS 1025/11(j).
+The Treasurer's Office is legally prohibited from providing additional information about unclaimed property other than to government agencies acting to return the property and to persons who appear to be the owner of the property or otherwise have a valid claim to the property, See 765 ILCS 1026/15-102(5) & 1401(b).